TACC/agavepy/docs/use_agavepy.rst

 | ``offset``                     | apps, jobs, notifications,    | integer >= 0                    |
 |                                | metadata, systems             |                                 |
 +--------------------------------+-------------------------------+---------------------------------+

+.. note:: All values must be passed as keyword arguments in AgavePy.
+A common coding
+          convention is that Python keyword arguments can be passed positionally.
+          This isn't a safe assumption when using AgavePy due to some low-level details of how the library is implemented.

 .. code-block:: pycon
    :caption: Refer to a specific Tapis entity by its identifier